Leah Brooksher

 Biography

-Leah Brooksher's research focuses on the literature and philosophy of the long eighteenth-century, with an emphasis on Romantic poetry.
-Her dissertation, Metric Modernity: Romantic Poetry, Enlightenment Philosophy, and the Measure of Value, traces the shifting conceptions of measurement in the cultural imaginaries of the eighteenth-century British and Atlantic worlds in order to uncover the central role that mensuration plays in mediating the antimonies of the era’s empiricist thought.
-Working across a broad transatlantic archive that includes canonical poetry, Parliamentary addresses, natural, moral, and aesthetic philosophy, legal statutes, economic treatises, and even cookbooks, she shows how eighteenth-century writers locate in the aporetic character of measurement a generative conceptual idiom that allows them to challenge the bifurcation of fact and value that underwrites the empiricism of the Enlightenment.
-Portions of this project are forthcoming from European Romantic Review, and her scholarship has been supported by a long-term fellowship from Yale's Lewis Walpole Library.
+Leah Brooksher’s research focuses on the literature and philosophy of the long eighteenth-century, with an emphasis on Romantic poetry.
+Her dissertation, Metric Modernity: Romantic Poetry, Enlightenment Philosophy, and the Measure of Reason, proposes that weights and measures become objects of increased attention and acquire new ideological significance in the politically turbulent period of the late eighteenth-century.
+Working across a broad, transatlantic archive that ranges from canonical Romantic poetry to cookbooks, parliamentary addresses to popular ballads, and moral philosophy to caricature, she unearths how weights and measures serve as crucial cultural sites in which the possibilities and limitations of revolutionary reason are negotiated and contested.
+Portions of this project have appeared in European Romantic Review, and her scholarship has been supported by a long-term fellowship from Yale’s Lewis Walpole Library.